 I visited a few of the main tourist places; I went up to the sky deck of Petronas towers, I visited Batu caves and I went up the KL tower as well.
 However these places were swarming with tourists and you couldn’t move for people tutting at you for getting in the way of their 20th identical photo.

 Personally I enjoyed it far more just wandering around Little India and Chinatown.

 Just walking around chinatown and looking at the shophouses was interesting.
 Reminiscent of Singapore these building date from British colonial times.

 There was really cheap, good food in both Little India and Chinatown.
 I took a food tour with Urban Adventures, which was a good introduction.
-If you want to do this (or any other day tour with Urban Adventures), you can follow this link and claim a US$10 discount (disclaimer: I also receive a tour credit if you book something using this code).
 Their tours are consistently good (I have taken them in Turkey, Madrid and the US).
 They are never the absolute cheapest option but always good.
 Great for people who really don’t do tours.

 Getting around the city

 There is an efficient public transport system.
 It isn’t too complicated; you punch in where you want to go, the machine tells you how much, you feed in the cash and it gives you a token.
 You may think you can walk to nearby places but you need to bear in mind that the weather is extremely humid.
 If you want to get a taxi you can download the Grab app on your phone (Asian version of Uber).